The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 In that case, you could simply spend the day in Varenna on your own, if you’re looking for something more chill.

-Another option would be to could embark on this Villa Balbianello and Flavors of Lake Como Walking and Boating Full-Day Tour (which leaves from Varenna).
+Another option would be to embark on this Villa Balbianello and Flavors of Lake Como Walking and Boating Full-Day Tour (which leaves from Varenna).

 Or, you could complete the “Golden Triangle” by taking the ferry from Varenna, to the nearby villages of Bellagio and Menaggio, and back again.